benjamincrozat/content/posts/laravel-best-practices.md

 Summary: https://nobinge.ai/share/96ec83c8-72bf-4f90-b2ec-9314f5398007
 Audio:
 Published at: 2022-10-30
-Modified at: 2024-03-15
+Modified at: 2024-08-29
 Categories: laravel
 ---

 ## Introduction to Laravel best practices

 For most Laravel projects, the best practices can be summarized as two points:
-- Stick to the defaults;
+- Stick to the defaults.
 - Defer as much work as possible to the framework.

-Whether you are running Laravel 11, 10, or 9, let's see in details how I can help you improve any codebase with tons of tips and tricks.
+Whether you are running Laravel 11, 10, or 9, let's see in detail how I can help you improve any codebase with tons of tips and tricks.

 **By the way, in addition to this article, let me recommend you great books to keep leveling up with Laravel:**
 - [Battle ready Laravel](/recommends/battle-ready-laravel) by Ash Allen.
 This will teach you a lot of new things to take your Laravel apps to the next level.